visit-dav/visit/src/doc/dev_manual/pr_review.rst

 #.
 Comment - Submit general feedback without explicit approval.
 This is ambiguous and should not be used because the developer does not always know if the reviewer think changes should be made.
 It does not update the state of the PR.
 #.
 Approve - Submit feedback and approve merging these changes.
 Use this when the PR is ready to be merged into develop.
 #.
 Request changes - Submit feedback that must be addressed before merging.
-Use this when the develeoper should make additional changes to the PR.
+Use this when the developer should make additional changes to the PR.

 .. _iteration-process: